Learning goals

 double 8 byte = 64 bit -Inf to +Inf, ‘double precision’ 'FLT8S'

-The data types byte and int16 store whole numbers while float and double store floating-point values, i.e., values that have potential decimal places.
-For instance, if you wanted to store the number 3.14 in integer format, it would be in the potential range of values for both types, but the decimal positions would be truncated and therefore only a value of 3 would be stored.
+The data types byte and 16bit integer store whole numbers while float and double store floating-point values, i.e., decimal numbers.
+For example, if you wanted to store the number 3.14 as integer, it would be in the potential range of both data types, 8bit and 16bit (signed and unsigned).
+However, both types cannot store decimal places and thus the decimal positions would be truncated, resulting in 3 as the stored value.

-Now you may ask why we would bother about choosing the datatype at all, if there are obvious choices such as float / double that can capture a large range of unique values and also allow for decimal storage?
-Well, a greater bit length (8bit vs. 32bit) also means we need to store more information on our data storage device, possibly without needing to, because the information could be stored more efficiently with a smaller bit length.
+Now you may ask why even bother choosing another datatype than double, which covers large numbers and decimals?
+Well, a greater bit length (8bit vs. 32bit) also means we need to actually store this information on our data storage device, possibly without needing to, because the information we would like to store could be stored more efficiently with a smaller bit length.
+This is because the bit length determines the file size of the image.

 The file size or memory needed to store an image can be calculated as follows: